 To compute ROE, you need to follow the following formula:

 This formula calculates the percentage of net income earned in relation to the shareholders’ equity.
-The higher the ROE, the better a company is at turning shareholder investments into profits.
+A higher ROE suggests a company is generating substantial returns on its equity, while a lower ROE may indicate inefficiencies or declining profitability.

 ROE is the compass guiding investors and analysts alike.
 It provides a clear picture of a company’s financial health and its ability to generate returns for its shareholders.
 Here are some key reasons why ROE is pivotal: